IBMStreams/vscode-ide/README.md

 ### Toolkits

-The IBM Streams product toolkits are bundled with this extension.
+A version of IBM Streams toolkits that are used in the IBM Streaming Analytics service  are bundled with this extension.
 If your Streams applications use additional toolkits, you must copy them to a folder, or multiple folders, on your workstation.
 Note that a toolkit must contain a `toolkit.xml` file in order in order to be included.
 Then, execute the **Set IBM Streams Toolkit Paths** command from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and enter the paths to your toolkit directories, comma or semicolon separated, containing the toolkits.

 ## Features